UAW presses Daimler at Alabama plant after NLRB victory

 The Mercedes-Benz plant in Alabama is Daimler's only plant worldwide that does not offer employee representation.

-Last summer, an administrative law judge issued a ruling that was affirmed by the NLRB last Wednesday.
+Last summer, an administrative law judge issued a ruling that was for the most part affirmed by the NLRB last Wednesday.

 There are about 2,500 full-time and 1,000 "temporary" workers at the Mercedes-Benz plant in Tuscaloosa, Alabama.